Front Line Managers – Often Neglected But Critical to Success

 Further, the Australian study referenced above shows only $1 in every $10 spent on leadership development goes to the front line.

-Worryingly, and in spite of the evidence, many organisations prefer investment in top talent, senior leader and executives ahead of the front line.
+Worryingly, and in spite of the evidence, many organisations prefer investment in top talent, senior leaders and executives ahead of the front line.

 So, what should companies do differently?